satry22/My-Pets/README.md

   ![title](docs/screenshot-title.png)
   ![CoverText](docs/screenshot-covertext.png)

+- As a user I would like to know more about Saras Pets.
+  - The page is easily navigated with a sticky navigation bar, to view content of the page.

 - As a user I want to navigate between pages.
   - navigation links are at the top right.
 The page the user is on is identified by the underlined border on each link as the click through the website.
 Navigation is made easy at any par6t of the page, with a navigation bar that follows.